aditidhu/IMAGE-INPAINTING/README.md

 ### Usage
 To use the FMM inpainting code:
 1. Navigate to the 'FMM_IMPLEMENTATION' file stored in SRC-NOTEBOOKS .
-2. Copy the code give the image to be inpainted as the input and create a binary mask with damaged pixels as black and the rest as white and apply the algorithm
+2. Run the notebook, give the image to be inpainted as the input and create a binary mask with damaged pixels as black and the rest as white and apply the algorithm

 ### Dependencies
 The FMM inpainting component relies on the following:
 - Python
-- Libraries specified in 'requirements.txt' within the 'fmm_inpainting' directory.
+- Libraries used are Numpy,cv2,Matplotlib and Math

 ## Partial Convolutions for Image Inpainting